parmesan-arch/pARMesan/docs/instructions.md

 In Post-Indexed, the base address is used as the memory address, but the calculated address (with the offset added in) is written back into the base register.

-Memory is accessed in granularity of Bytes or Words (16 bits).
+Memory is accessed in granularity of Bytes or 16-bit Words.

 - LOADW  `[mem]`
 - LOADB  `[mem]`
 - STOREW `[mem]`
 - STOREB `[mem]`

 An important caveat for memory addressing: Only registers `%sp` and `%ix` can be used in Base + Offset addressing.
-In other words, all other GPRs (`%ax`, `%bx`, etc) can only be used in Pre- or Post-Indexed addressing, while `%sp` and `%ix` can be used in all three addressing modes.
+Pre- and Post-Indexed modes can use any register as the base.

 ## Control Transfer
 There are a few options for control transfer.
 Jumps and Calls can be direct (to a label) or indirect (to a register).
 Conditional jumps can only be direct.